-Domestic small businesses and domestic nonprofit organizations will receive the patent rights clause at 37 CFR 401.14, i.e., the implementation of the Bayh-Dole Act.
+Domestic small businesses and domestic nonprofit organizations will receive the patent rights clause at 37 CFR 401.14, i.e., the implementation of the Bayh-Dole Act, including the U.S. Competitiveness Provision pursuant to the possible DEC.
 This clause permits domestic small business and domestic nonprofit organizations to retain title to subject inventions.
 Therefore, small businesses and nonprofit organizations do not need to request a waiver.